 2NE1

 2NE1 (투애니원) changed the ceiling for girl groups the moment they arrived.
-Formed by YG Entertainment and debuted on May 17, 2009, the quartet of CL, Park Bom, Sandara Park, and Minzy brought a harder mix of hip-hop, electronic pop, and attitude-led performance into the mainstream at a time when the market still leaned toward safer polish.
+Formed by YG Entertainment and debuted on May 17, 2009, the quartet of CL, Park Bom, Sandara Park, and Minzy pushed a harder mix of hip-hop, electronic pop, and attitude-led performance into the mainstream at a time when the market still leaned toward safer polish.
 Their records hit hard, but the bigger shift was cultural.
 2NE1 made swagger, abrasion, and nonconforming style feel commercially undeniable.

 Members